xmtp/XIPs/XIPs/xip-message-content-types.md

 This XIP is not intended to define content types themselves, those should be proposed through separate XRCs.
 The only content type defined here is a simple plain text type identified as `xmtp.org/text`.

 ## Motivation

-The motivation section should describe the "why" of this XIP.
-What problem does it solve?
-Why should someone want to implement this standard?
-What benefit does it provide to the XTMP ecosystem?
-What use cases does this XIP address?

----

 The API currently accepts only `string` as the message content, which suggests to the user that only plain text is supported.
 Given the ambition of builing a community around the protocol that would be motivated to build a wide array of very different clients and applications around it, we need to enable at least future possibility of using different types of content beyond just plain text (rich text, images, video, sound, file attachments, etc).